From sleep robots to virtual nutritionists to CBD oils, these companies are growing the wellness space.

 This category also includes fitness genomics companies like AthGene ($4.7M), which provide gene analysis for fitness enthusiasts to help them optimize their workout and nutrition patterns.

 Athleisure & Connected Apparel — This category includes companies that create and distribute leisure and fitness-focused apparel and activewear.
 Austin-based activewear brand Outdoor Voices has raised $65M raised in total disclosed funding while footwear brand Allbirds has seen over $27M in investment.

 This segment also consists of brands producing connected apparel and athleisure.
-Athos Works, for example, produces sensor-laden performance apparel and an accompanying app that helps users track their fitness progress.
+Athos Works, for example, produces sensor-laden performance apparel and an accompanying fitness tracker app that helps users monitor their fitness progress.